KDE/digikam-doc/menu_descriptions/menu_showfoto.rst

     Open all files from a directory located on your local storage.

 For the rest of menu entries, see description from :ref:`Main Window <menu_editorfile>` section.
-Versioning options do not exits here.
+Versioning options do not exit here.

 The Edit Menu
 -------------